danbev/learning-ai/notes/awq.md

 ## Activation-aware Weight Quantization (AWQ) for Deep Neural Networks
 AWQ is a post training quantization method but quantizes the weights in a way that takes the data distribution into consideration.
-Like in quantization like I've used in llama.cpp (quantize example) it will perform quantization on all the weights.
+Like in quantization I've used in llama.cpp (quantize example) it will perform quantization on all the weights.

 So weigths are the parameters of the nueral network and learned during training.
 We have inputs that are fed into the neural network, and they pass through